noorudd-in/HabiTech/README.md

 # HabiTech

-A goal and habit tracker with planner included.
+A goal and habit tracker with an integrated planner.
 Unlock your productivity with the power of technology!

 ## 🛠️ Technologies